IUseDebianBtw/IUseDebianBtw/README.md

 - 👋 Hi, I’m @bossman7309
-- 👀 I’m interested in games, coding privacy and cybersecurity
+- 👀 I’m interested in games, coding, privacy and cybersecurity
 - 💞️ I’m looking to collaborate on smaller coding

 <!---